 Sherried Scotch whisky, at least in this author’s dumb, uninformed opinion, shouldn’t be the quintessential Scotch whisky expression.
 Just a few years finished in sherried oak can overwhelm a malt’s inherent flavor profile.
-Macallan’s Fine Oak, now called “Triple Cask Matured,” series offered a glimpse into the distilleries house character without a dominant sherry influence, and that should be a welcome chance.
-Macallan’s oily, honeyed flavors with plenty of fruity complexity has a chance to shine with stark contrast to the sherried counterparts in the Sherry Oak series.
-Today’s selection represents my favorite in the formerly christened Fine Oak series and is a great way to let Macallan’s house character shine.
+Macallan’s Fine Oak Series, now called “Triple Cask Matured,” offered a glimpse into the distilleries house character without a dominant sherry influence, and that should be a welcome chance.
+Macallan’s oily, honeyed flavors with plenty of fruity complexity has a shot to shine with stark contrast to the sherried counterparts in the Sherry Oak series.
+Today’s selection represents my favorite in the formerly christened Fine Oak line and is a great way to let Macallan’s house character shine.

 Macallan 15 Yr Fine Oak Single Malt was one of the first malts I enjoyed as a whisky newbie.
 And trying it again recently brought back the same pleasant sensory memories.
 It is bottled at 43% ABV and with the same “Triple Maturation” make up as the 10 year old Fine Oak expression.
 On to it…